 Rick Stein was in attendance, to collect a Special Contribution Award.
 The celebrity chef has featured in more than 30 cookery programmes and written several books about cuisines around the world.

 The Travel Media Awards were presented on 18 October at an event in the five-star ME London hotel.
 Prior to the awards ceremony finalists were invited into the hotel’s penthouse suite for canapes and drinks with views along The Strand and over neighbouring rooftops.

-Hopefully it’s not overly self-indulgent to mention that I was finalist at the awards.
-Congratulations to all of the winners.
-Here’s a full list of finalists at the 2017 Travel Media Awards.
+Congratulations to all of the winners of the finalists at the Travel Media Awards.